From Dim Sum to Roast Duck: 25 Best Cantonese Dishes to Try!

 Cantonese Vegetables and Tofu

-Vegetables and tofu are central to Cantonese cuisine, often bringing balance and nutrients to the meal, by showcasing the fresh, natural flavours of the ingredients.
+Vegetables and tofu are central to Cantonese cuisine.
+They often bring balance and nutrients to the meal, by showcasing the fresh, natural flavours of the ingredients.
 Emphasising simplicity and wholesomeness, these dishes are a testament to the versatility and importance of vegetables and tofu in the Cantonese diet.

 #18 Choy Sum in Oyster Sauce